College Counseling News

 Student Athletes/Recruitment Information

-For information regarding opportunities related to diversity, equity, and inclusion (scholarships, college fly-in programs, special college level programs, etc.), please click here.
+Welcome to the 2025-2026 school year!
+For information regarding opportunities related to culture and belonging (scholarships, college fly-in programs, special college level programs, etc.), please click here.

 Be sure to follow us on Instagram & X @bjpscollege